uQr/cordova-docs/tutorial-team-build/Jenkins.md

 ###Additional Setup for iOS Builds
-For iOS, we will be taking advantage of an [Environment Variable Injector plugin](https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin) and a [slave agent](https://wiki.jenkins-ci.org/display/JENKINS/Step+by+step+guide+to+set+up+master+and+slave+machines) on OSX to build iOS.
+For iOS, we will be taking advantage of an [Environment Variable Injector plugin](https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin) and a [slave agent](https://wiki.jenkins-ci.org/display/JENKINS/Step+by+step+guide+to+set+up+master+and+slave+machines) on OSX.
 Here's a basic walkthrough for configuring these.

 1. Go to the Jenkins Dashboard again (click on "Jenkins" in the upper left hand corner)